 Instant coffee granules

-How to make coffee mousse - Quick summary
+How to make coffee mousse: Step-by-step

-- In a small saucepan, bring the cream to boiling point over low heat, either on the stovetop or in the microwave.
-Careful not to scald it.
+- In a small saucepan, bring the cream to boiling point over low heat.
+Alternatively, you can heat the cream in the microwave in short bursts.

 It will look grainy at first, but persist, it comes together quickly enough.

-- Add the coffee granules and stir.
-Cover the mixing bowl with plastic wrap and allow the mixture to cool in the fridge for at least one hour.
+- Cover the mixing bowl with plastic wrap and allow the mixture to cool in the fridge for one hour.

 Overwhipping can cause the mixture to separate or become dry and grainy.